Unit 2

 Option A - Full Class Breakdown by David Eaves, Harvard Kennedy School - Includes Video

 David teaches Unit 2 across two 90 minute classes.
+You can access them below.

 Option B - Full Class Breakdown by Ines Mergel, University of Konstanz

 Ines teaches Unit 2 in a single 90 minute class.
+Here is the detailed breakdown of that class.

-Option C - Sample Summary Class Breakdown, by the Editors
+Class Option C - Sample Summary Class Breakdown, by the Editors

 Assign pre-reading 'The Data Life Cycle' by Jeanette M. Wing.